GFDRR/CCDR-tools/README.md

 ## License

+This project is available under a dual licensing model:

+### Open Source License (GPL-3.0)

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 for non-commercial and open source use - see the [LICENSE](LICENSE) file for details.

+Under GPL-3.0, you are free to use, modify, and distribute this software, provided that any derivative works are also licensed under GPL-3.0 and made publicly available.

 For more information about GPL-3.0, visit: https://www.gnu.org/licenses/gpl-3.0.html

+### Commercial License

+If you wish to use this software for commercial purposes without the GPL-3.0 restrictions (e.g., in proprietary software without open-sourcing your code), please contact us for commercial licensing options.

+For commercial licensing inquiries, please reach out via the repository's contact information.